 Melbourne Water is committed to enhancing life and liveability for Melburnians.
-To maintain our world-class sewerage system, we will soon be upgrading the last remaining section of the Maribyrnong River Main (MRM) Sewer in Essendon West and Aberfeldie.
+To maintain our world-class sewerage system, we are upgrading the last remaining section of the Maribyrnong River Main (MRM) Sewer in Essendon West and Aberfeldie.

 There will be no impacts or interruptions to water or sewerage services during the works.

 The MRM Sewer is 8.8 kilometres long and one of the main sewers in Melbourne Water's 400-kilometre network.
 Each day, it transports approximately 24 million litres of sewage from 36,000 properties in Melbourne's north-western suburbs to the Western Treatment Plant in Werribee, where it is treated.

 Built in stages between 1963 and 1977, the condition of the MRM Sewer has deteriorated in recent years and some sections are coming to the end of their working life.
 Between mid-2018 and mid-2020, 7.2 kilometres of the MRM Sewer were upgraded across Essendon West and Avondale Heights.